lloydwindrim/forest_3d_app/README.md

 ```
 xyz_data_gr should have the same number of rows as labels. output_dir is the path to your output directory.
 Offset is optional here (default [0,0,0,0]).
 If you used an offset before to avoid unstable calculations, then put the offset here to revert the pointcloud to the correct coordinate space.

-Alternatively, you can output the pointcloud as a las file, where the tree ID is stored in the user_data las field:
+Alternatively, you can output the pointcloud as a las file, where the tree ID is stored in the point source ID las field:
 ```
-lidar_IO.writeLAS(os.path.join(output_dir,'detection.las'),xyz_data_gr,labels,offset=[0,0,0,0])
+lidar_IO.writeLAS(os.path.join(output_dir,'detection.las'),xyz_data_gr,labels,offset=[0,0,0])
 ```